Force over Distance: Chapter 52

 They opened.

 Rush stood with his back to the door, silhouetted against the pale stream of FTL.
 His hands were braced against the rail.
-And, though his head was bent, his shoulders were square.
+His head was bent.
+His shoulders were square.

-Slowly, Young crossed the dark deck plates, gleaming with the turning of the light beyond the shields.
+Young crossed the dark deck, gleaming with the turning of the light beyond the shields.
 He came to stand next to Rush.
-He leaned forward and braced his forearms against the rail.
-Ahead of them, the silver-gray expanse of the ship’s prow reflected the soft blur of distorted stars.
+Ahead, the silver-gray expanse of the ship’s prow reflected the blur of distorted stars.

 “Don’t say it,” Rush whispered, his forehead damp with sweat, his eyes fever-glazed.